mhaskar/Octopus/README.md

   - certficate_path : path for valid ssl certficate (called fullchain.pem for letsencrypt certficates)
   - key_path        : path for valid key for the ssl cerficate (called key.pem for letsencrypt certficates)

-Please note that you need to provide a valid SSL certficate that is associated with the used domain `myc2.live` in our case.
+Please note that you need to provide a valid SSL certficate that is associated with the domain used.

 ### Generate agents